-5. Restrictions on Trading
+6. Restrictions on Trading

-A. Customer understands that the Broker may, in its discretion, prohibit or restrict, or otherwise limit, in any manner deemed appropriate by the Broker (including by placing limits on trade size and/or overall trade volume or during the period before Property has settled), the trading of securities in any Options Account or instruct the Clearing Broker to do the same.
+- Customer understands that the Broker may, in its discretion, prohibit or A. restrict, or otherwise limit, in any manner deemed appropriate by the Broker (including by placing limits on trade size and/or overall trade volume or during the period before Property has settled), the trading of securities in any Broker Account or instruct the Clearing Broker to do the same.
 Customer understands that the Broker may execute all orders by Customer on any exchange or market, unless Customer specifically instructs the Broker to the contrary.
-Customer understands that the Broker may at any time, at its sole discretion and without prior notice to Customer: (i) prohibit or restrict Customer's access to use the App or the Website or related services and Customer's ability to trade; (ii) refuse to accept any of Customer's orders; (iii) refuse to execute any of Customer's orders; or (iv) terminate the Options Account(s).
-The closing of the Options Account will not affect the rights or obligations of either party incurred prior to the date of the closure.

-B. The Broker will not tolerate any foul or abusive language, physical violence, threatening behavior, or other inappropriate conduct directed toward Broker or its affiliates, directors, officers, employees, contractors, or Customers.
-If Customer engages in any such behavior, as determined by the Broker in its sole discretion, Customer agrees that the Broker is authorized to: (i) liquidate any securities, instruments or other Property in the Options Account; (ii) deduct Losses caused by the liquidation of securities, instruments or other Property pursuant to this paragraph, including any tax liabilities; (iii) send Customer the proceeds; and (iv) close the Options Account.
-The Broker will not be responsible for any Losses caused by the liquidation of securities, instruments or activities amounting, without limitation, Losses due to any tax liabilities or activities amounting to market abuse.
+Customer understands that the Broker may at any time, at its sole discretion and without prior notice to Customer: (i) prohibit or restrict Customer's access to use the App or the Website or related services and Customer's ability to trade; (ii) refuse to accept any of Customer's orders; (iii) refuse to execute any of Customer's orders; or (iv) terminate the Broker Account(s).
+The closing of the Broker Account(s) will not affect the rights or obligations of either party incurred prior to the date of the closure. - B. The Broker will not tolerate any foul or abusive language, physical violence, threatening behavior, or other inappropriate conduct directed toward eToro or its directors, officers, employees, contractors or Customers.
+If Customer engages in any such behavior, as determined by the Broker in its sole discretion, Customer agrees that the Broker is authorized to: (i) liquidate any securities, instruments or other Property in the Broker Account(s); (ii) deduct Losses caused by the liquidation of securities, instruments or other Property pursuant to this paragraph, including any tax liabilities; (iii) send Customer the proceeds; and (iv) close the Broker Account(s).
+The Broker will not be responsible for any Losses caused by the liquidation of securities, instruments or other Property pursuant to this paragraph, including, without limitation, Losses due to any tax liabilities or activities amounting to market abuse.

-6. Extended Trading Hours and Brokerage Risks and Disclaimers Regarding Extended Trading Hours
+7. Extended Trading Hours and Brokerage Risks and Disclaimers Regarding Extended Trading Hours